Tech-at-DU/React-Redux-Tetris-Tutorial/P20-Game-Over-and-Restart/readme.md

 This is a React project so it needs a little bit more work than just pushing to GitHub.com.

-Follow the guide here: https://github.com/gitname/react-gh-pages
+Follow the guide here: https://github.com/gitname/react-gh-pages#3-install-the-gh-pages-npm-package

+You can start at step 3 since you've already created the React project and pushed it to GitHub.

 ## Change the styles